IvoNet/javaee7/rest-java-web-service-security/README.md

 ## Basic Authentication

+    The main problem with this security implementation is that credentials are propagated in a plain way from the client to the server.
+    This way, any sniffer could read the sent packages over the network.
+    Excerpt From: Rene Enríquez.
+“RESTful Java Web Services Security.”

-* Read the instructions in the index.html file of the project.
+* Read the instructions in the index.html file of the project to get it to work.

+## Digest Authentication